Andrew Levitas

-Andrew Levitas (born September 4, 1977) is an American painter, sculptor, filmmaker, writer, producer, photographer, restaurateur, and actor.
+Andrew James Levitas (born September 4, 1977) is an American painter, sculptor, filmmaker, actor, writer, producer, photographer and restaurateur.

 Early life

 Levitas was born in New York City.
 He attended Horace Mann School and then Dalton School in Manhattan.
 After graduating from the Dalton School, he attended New York University.
 He graduated in 2000 with a degree from the Gallatin School of NYU.
 He is Jewish.